innoq/progressive-enhancement-examples/README.md

 repository.

+## Implement a JavaScript component to embed the content of a link in a page

+For this exercise, we need to start the complaints application

+    cd /apps/complaints
+    npm install
+    npm start

+On the Complaints home page, there are two instances where there is a link to the current number of open complaints.
+We want to add a layer of progressive enhancement to the application so that the link will be retrieved via AJAX and the content of the link will be embedded directly into the page.

+The goal of this exercise is to showcase Custom Elements and the Fetch API.

 ## Tweaking an existing JavaScript component to make it progressively enhanced

 This exercise is available at the following URL: